Parsifal in Wolfgang Wagner's Staging at the Bayreuth Festival

 he second deficiency is of contrast between the domain of the Grail and that of

 provides: all that he does is to rearrange the rock pillars.
 Klingsor appears in his cage, looking demonic in a red

 silk dressing gown and with white "horns" in his hair, with the spear and his magic mirror, in which he

 There is no noticeable change in the set as the scene supposedly changes to the magic garden.
 At the appropriate point, the maidens move aside to reveal Kundry reclining on a platform that looks suspiciously like the Grail shrine.
 She is wearing a white

 dress, which she later removes to reveal a brown robe.
 At the end of the act, there is no castle to collapse, although Klingsor's cage quickly disappears upstage, and there is no garden to wither.
 This weakens the cataclysmic ending of this act, when Richard Wagner's

-music clearly shows that something important has happened as the spear moved in the sign of the
+music clearly shows that something important has happened as the spear moved in the sign of the Cross.

 ending is novel and rather puzzling.
 In modern productions it has become accepted that it is Kundry, rather than the

 the audience (strongly suggesting a Catholic priest facing East while celebrating Mass).
 Then Parsifal steps

 forward and receives the Grail from Kundry.
 Now it is his turn to elevate the Grail, which shines with an intense white light.
 The scene ends with Parsifal holding the

 knights rise to their feet; when all are standing, the curtain falls.

 hat are we supposed to make of this ending?
 Instead of the redeeming blood of the Saviour, is it the cold, white light of reason -- or of truth -- or of reality -- that Parsifal has brought to the community?
 Is this a Parsifal of the Enlightenment?